Max Payne (film): Plot

 After an intense gunfight, Max escapes with the evidence and shows Mona a video explaining the Valkyr project and featuring Jack Lupino, a former Marine who was one of Aesir's successful test subjects.
 Lupino explains in the video that while taking the drug, he feels invincible, and suffers none of the side effects.
 Max confronts Lupino, now a powerful gangster involved with the trafficking of Valkyr as a designer drug, at his warehouse hideout, and the two men fight until Lupino gains the upper hand.
 Max's defeat appears certain until B.B. - Aesir's head of security and a father figure to Max - arrives and shoots Lupino dead.
 He then has Max knocked out and brought to the city docks.

-B.B. explains that he has been secretly selling Valkyr for personal profit and admits to killing Michelle after she found incriminating evidence that could have exposed him.
+B.B. explain that he has been secretly selling Valkyr for personal profit and admits to killing Michelle after she found incriminating evidence that could have exposed him.
 He tries to drown Max in a faked suicide, but Max breaks free and dives into the icy river.
 He almost drowns, but hears the voice of his wife telling him it is not yet time for him to die.
 He swims to shore and, to prevent hypothermia, consumes vials of Valkyr stuffed in his pockets by B.B., which causes him to see intense hallucinations but also makes him nigh-invincible.
-Max follows B.B. back to the Aesir Cooperation's headquarters.
+Max follows B.B. back to the Aesir Corporation's headquarters.
 Assisted by Mona, he shoots his way through the building's security, eventually confronting and killing B.B. on the building's helipad.
-His vengeance complete, he falls to his knees, ready to die.
+His vengeance is complete, and he falls to his knees, ready to die.
 He sees a vision of his wife and child smiling at him, and suddenly comes to, as the sun cuts through the clouds and a SWAT team surrounds him.

 A post-credits scene shows Max and Mona in a bar.
 Mona shows Max a newspaper with Aesir CEO Nicole Horne's picture on the front.
 Max and Mona then look at one another with understanding and renewed purpose.